cracker0dks/whiteboard/README.md

 - title => Change the name of the Browser Tab
 - randomid => if set to true, a random whiteboardId will be generated if not given aswell

+## Configuration

+Many settings of this project can be set using a simple `yaml` file, to change some behaviors or tweak performances.

+### Config. file

+To run the project with custom settings:

+1. Create a `config.run.yml` file based on the content of [`config.default.yml`](./config.default.yml),
+2. Change the settings,
+3. Run the project with your custom configuration (it will be merged into the default one):

+- locally: `node scripts/server.js --config=./config.run.yml`
+- docker: `docker run -d -p 8080:8080 -v $(pwd)/config.run.yml:/config.run.yml:ro rofl256/whiteboard --config=/config.run.yml`

+### Highlights

-## Security - AccessToken (Optional)
+#### Security - AccessToken (Optional)

-To prevent clients who might know or guess the base URL from abusing the server to upload files and stuff..., you can set an accesstoken at server start.
+To prevent clients who might know or guess the base URL from abusing the server to upload files and stuff..., you can set an accesstoken at server start (see [here](./config.default.yml)).

-<b>Server (Without docker):</b> `node scripts/server.js --accesstoken="mySecToken"`

-<b>Server (With docker):</b> `docker run -d -p 8080:8080 rofl256/whiteboard --accesstoken="mySecToken"`

 Then set the same token on the client side as well: